ywang037/Federated-Learning-PyTorch/REPRODUCE_FL_GS2.md

         1. check FedAvg with lr=0.03, 0.05, 0.07, and 0.1,
         2. check SGD with lr=0.03, 0.05, 0.07, and 0.1
         3. check FedSGD with lr=0.03, 0.05,0.07, and 0.1
-    * Experiments show that, within 200 rounds/epochs:
+    * **Experiments with 200 rounds/epochs show that**:
-        1. For FedAvg, best lr could be 0.1, larger values do not improve
+        1. For FedAvg, best lr could be 0.1, larger values do not improve further.
         2. For SGD, lr=0.01 looks best.
-However, for each lr value, the learning curve is similar to that generated without dropout, i.e, overfitting still exists.
-It is suspected that the learning rate should be tuned even smaller, like 0.001
+However, for each lr candidate, the resulted learning curve is similar to that generated without dropout, i.e, overfitting still exists.
+It is suspected that the learning rate should be tuned even smaller, like 0.001.
-        3. For FedSGD, the largest value of lr performs the best, for lr in {0.01, ..., 0.5}, lr that is even larger than 0.5 does not improve any more.
+        3. For FedSGD, the largest value of lr performs the best, for lr in {0.05, ..., 0.5}. lr that is even larger than 0.5 does not improve any more.
     * However, when using 2000 rounds:
-        1. For FedAvg, for lr={0.03,0.05,0.07,0.1}, the higher the quicker within 200 or 500 rounds
+        1. For FedAvg, for lr={0.03,0.05,0.07,0.1}, the higher the quicker within 200 or 500 rounds.
-        2. For SGD, for lr in {2e-4, 5e-4, 1e-3, 2e-3, 5e-3, 1e-2}, larger lr reach a higher test acc in shorter time, but tends to overfit and needs ealier stopping.
-In comparison, lr=0.01 and lr=0.005 converge quickest in first 150 rounds (lr=0.01 slightly quicker and has higher test acc)
+        2. For SGD, for lr in {2e-4, 5e-4, 1e-3, 2e-3, 5e-3, 1e-2, 1.5e-2, 2e-2, 3e-2}, larger lr converge to 72% test acc in shorter time, but tends to overfit earlier and needs the "ealier stopping".
+Among all lrs, lr=0.01 reach 72 around 45 rounds and achieve a maximum test acc around 74%.
+Futher test using 0.99 learning-rate decay for 200 rounds does not show any improvement for SGD with lr=0.1
-        3. For FedSGD, smaller lr like 0.05, 0.1, 0.2 lead to higher test acc
+        3. For FedSGD, lr around 0.05, 0.1, 0.2 can achieve higher test acc, among which lr=0.2 converges quickest for the target test acc 0.7/0.72 around 700-800 rounds, but cannot improve further after 1000 rounds, whereas lr=0.1 keeps increasing within 2000 rounds (may be the quickest to reach 0.74)
 2. If the target is to compare speedup for a specific test acc target, then one may not need to care too much about how to reach a higest final test acc for each algorithm.
     * Instead, one may wish to tune the quickest fashion for the convergence of each algorithm, and then do the comparison of speedup.
     * Limited computational power and project timeline does not allow for